SeaGL/organization/program/osem-talk-dump.md

 Watch out for mid-field double-quotes in the export.
 LibreOffice Calc treats these as string delimiters.

-This is valid as of the OSEM installation in August, 2019.
+This is valid as of the OSEM installation in September 2020.

 ```sql
    SELECT events.id                                                                     AS `Event ID`,